JuanJ4/Web-Developer-Bootcamp/README.md

 #Add Mongoose
 * Install and configure mongoose
 * Setup campground model
-* Use campground model inside of our routes
+* Use campground model inside of our express routes